o9-9/o9-9.github.io/source/pages/apps/faq.md

 ### What is a bundle identifier? {#bundle-identifier}

 A bundle identifier (or bundle ID) uniquely identifies an app in Apple's ecosystem, using a reverse-domain format like `com.companyname.appname`.
-For example, `com.sindresorhus.Dato` for [Dato](/dato).
+For example, `com.o9-9.Dato` for [Dato](/dato).

 ### What is the macOS app sandbox? {#macos-sandbox}